ctholho/axt/README.md

 ## How to use

-Start your application and pipe it's output through axt.
+Start your application and pipe its output through axt.
 E.g.:

 ```bash
 ./my-application | axt
 ```

-Your logging lib might use different property names for the three important parts of a log.
+Your logging lib might use a variety of property names for the three important parts of a log (as far as axt is concerned)

 The defaults (as specified by go's slog lib) are: